QuantuM410/Custom-Mail-Merge/README.md

 3. Click on install.

 ### Setting Up Outlook
-1. Make sure you have Outlook desktop app installed and signed in.
+1. Make sure you have specifically Microsoft-365 Outlook desktop app installed and signed in.
+If not you can download the office setup from the official website and then continue         further
 2. Right click and Run Outlook App as Administrator.
 3. Select Files > Options > Trust Center > Trust Center Settings > Programmatic Access.